hamidgholami/terraform_lab/06-navigate-terraform-workflow/README.md

       - Is there anything in our system that we should be watching as we apply this?
       - Is there anyone we need to notify that this change is happening?
 ### The Core Workflow Enhanced by Terraform Cloud
+-  Terraform Cloud is designed to support and enhance the core Terraform workflow for anyone collaborating on infrastructure, from small teams to large organizations.